larashed/agent/README.md

  7.x      | 7.x
  8.x      | 8.x

-Agent currently supports only Linux environments. macOS and Windows are coming soon.
+Only Linux based environments are supported. macOS and Windows are coming.

 ## Installation for Laravel 8.x